Han-Sim/blog.hansim.dev/src/pages/posts/0008-blog-notes.md

 - Enhanced readibility of the `markdown-body` area
   - increased the font size and adjusted margins.

+## July 23, 2019

+### Major update in `Pagination`

+- Now it has its own `recent posts` section in each posts!
+  - Four recent posts of all, and four recent posts of the same category.
+  - Removed pagination from `ReactStrap`; there is no more pages in this blog.

 --------------

 # Needs to be done